India’s demand to block accounts amid farmers’ stir curtails free speech: X

 The Indian government is yet to issue a statement on the matter.

-The Global Government Affairs said legal restrictions do not allow it to publish government orders but the platform wants to maintain transparency.
+The X’s Global Government Affairs said legal restrictions do not allow it to publish government orders but the platform wants to maintain transparency.

 “Due to legal restrictions, we are unable to publish the executive orders, but we believe that making them public is essential for transparency.
 This lack of disclosure can lead to a lack of accountability and arbitrary decision-making,” it said, adding that a writ appeal challenging the government’s “remains pending”.